marah-jaradat/advanced-js-reading-notes/third-day/03-read.md

 - The information in the data model can be used for defining the relationship between tables, primary and foreign keys, and stored procedures.
 - Data Model helps business to communicate the within and across organizations.
 - Data model helps to documents data mappings in ETL process
-- Help to recognize correct sources of data to populate the model
+- sHelp to recognize correct sources of data to populate the model

 **Disadvantages of Data model:**